hackupstate/careers-in-code-classroom-codebase/cohort-2/module-5/AXIOS_EXERCISES.md

 # Bonus material
-Neither of these below tasks is required, but both will only help you to understand `axios` more.
+Neither of these below tasks are required, but both will only help you to understand `axios` more.

 ## Bonus mini-project
 Create a new html file.
 Add `<script src="https://unpkg.com/axios/dist/axios.min.js"></script>` into